triton-inference-server/server/docs/build.rst

   $ mkdir builddir
   $ cd builddir
   $ cmake ../build
-  $ make -j16 trtis-custom-backends
+  $ make -j16 custom-backend

-When the build completes the custom backend libraries can be found in trtis-custom-backends/install.
+When the build completes the custom backend libraries can be found in custom-backend/install.

 A custom backend is not built-into the inference server.
 Instead it is built as a separate shared library that the inference server